-Our 2012 acquisitions were not significant.
+Our 2013 and 2012 acquisitions were not significant.
 In 2011, we closed the NBCUniversal transaction and NBCUniversal acquired the remaining 50% equity interest in Universal Orlando that it did not already own.
-Our 2010 acquisitions were not significant.
-See Note 4 to our consolidated financial statements for additional information on our acquisitions.
+See Note 4 to Comcast's consolidated financial statements for additional information on our acquisitions.